elzacontiero/ContieroCellar/README.md

 Having little experience with Spring framework, some tasks took more effort to implement than originally expected.
 This happened, for example, during the development of the first action: creating an entity (`/wine/create`) where much more code was needed than expected.
 As a result, part of this code was later reused by other actions making subsequent tasks less time consuming.

-Another similar example was the layout of tasks to develop the code for updating specific fiels in the entity *Wine*.
+Another similar example was the layout of tasks to develop the code for updating specific fiedls in the entity *Wine*.
 This proved to be not relevant, as an update was in fact implemented at once, not one per field/property.

 ## Possible improvements for future revisions of the project.

-It would be nice to have another controller (possibly under `/status`) containing information about the current status of the Cellar such as: the total number bottles, total value of the cellar, the most expensive and the cheapest wine, or a list of wines having  low number of bottles that need to be back ordered.
+It would be nice to have another controller (possibly under `/status`) containing information about the current status of the Cellar, such as: the total number bottles, total value of the cellar, the most expensive and the cheapest wine, or a list of wines containing low number of bottles that need to be back ordered.

 ## Screenshots of postman requests with the output from the API.